kamerynjw/kamerynjw.github.io/teaching/2019/math242/syllabus.md

 ==========

 The [Counseling and Student Development Center](http://www.manoa.hawaii.edu/counseling/) offers confidential counseling services to support students with personal, academic, or career concerns.

+Food Vault Hawaiʻi
+====

+Groups on campus have organized a food pantry, free to use for students at UH Mānoa.
+All registered students with a valid student ID may access the food pantry.
+Further information, including location and schedule, can be found [here](https://www.hawaii.edu/news/2018/11/30/manoa-food-pantry/) or on [this facebook page](https://www.facebook.com/foodvaulthawaii/).

 ---------------------